swyxio/airflow-to-dagster-migration-updated/README.md

 ### Deployment

 Once you've written your DAGs, the next step is to deploy them to your Airflow instance.
 This is a matter of syncing the `dags` and `plugins` directories to their respective destinations.

 TODO: add some examples and documentation of deployments to different Airflow cloud providers (Astronomer, Cloud Composer, etc.) using different CI technologies (CircleCI, Github Actions, etc.)

+## Migrating from Airflow to Dagster

+This project has been migrated from Apache Airflow to Dagster to take advantage of Dagster's modern features for data orchestration and pipeline management.
+Dagster provides a more intuitive way to define and execute data workflows, with an emphasis on type safety, testability, and modularity.

+### Getting Started with Dagster

+To run the Dagster jobs, ensure you have Dagster and Dagit installed in your environment.
+You can install them using pip:

+    pip install dagster dagit

+The translated Airflow DAGs are now defined as Dagster jobs in the `dagster_solids.py` file located in the root of the project directory.
+Each Airflow operator has been converted to a Dagster `@op`, and the DAGs are represented as Dagster `@job` functions.

+To execute a Dagster job, run the following command:

+    python3 dagster_solids.py

+This will execute all jobs defined in the `dagster_solids.py` file.
+You can also execute individual jobs in Dagit by navigating to the Dagit UI and selecting the job you wish to run.

+### Job Configuration

+Dagster jobs are configured using the `run_config` structure, which specifies the parameters and resources required for execution.
+The `run_config` for each job is defined within the `dagster_solids.py` file, and you can modify it as needed to suit your execution environment.

+For more information on configuring and running Dagster jobs, refer to the [Dagster documentation](https://docs.dagster.io/overview).

+### Next Steps

+After running the jobs, you can view logs and outputs in the Dagit UI, which provides a visual interface for monitoring and debugging Dagster pipelines.
+For any customizations or further development, refer to the `dagster_solids.py` file and the Dagster documentation for guidance.